carpentries-incubator/cwl-novice-tutorial/pages/audience.md

 migrating between environments and is a little intimidated by the task.

 After following this tutorial,
-Shawn will be able to find descriptions for most of the tools in his pipeline, and combine these together in a workflow.
+Shawn will know where to find CWL descriptions for most of the tools in his pipeline, and combine these together in a workflow.
 Having a workflow for his data analysis protocol will allow him and his supervisor to deploy and scale up their data analysis